Struggling with composition? Download the free Photography Composition Cheatsheet →

 Before DSLRs, we had film cameras called SLR cameras which stands for “single-lens reflex.”

-SLR Camera
+SLR camera

 So you add on the letter “D” for digital, and they started calling these new cameras with digital sensors DSLR cameras.

-DSLR vs. SLR Camera
+DSLR vs. SLR camera.

-DSLR vs. SLR Camera
+DSLR vs. SLR camera

+The second term is “single-lens.”
 This means a camera that uses only one lens.

+This one lens is used for taking and previewing the image.
 Back in the day, around the 1930s to the 1960s, cameras were using a twin-lens.

 One lens was used for taking the photograph, while the other was used for the viewfinder system that allowed photographers to see their scene before taking a picture.